Family history of breast cancer: When do I need to get a mammogram?

 List adapted from the ACS.

-Although the ACS recommends screening begin at age 30, there’s limited evidence to inform the best age to start screening and therefore it may be helpful to speak with a health care provider to decide on a personalized plan.
-S/he may have access to risk-assessment tools, such as the Claus model, which can provide an approximate breast cancer risk based on family history.
-In addition, s/he can also help you decide if and when a mammogram and MRI are needed.
-If a mammogram and MRI are recommended, a provider will help determine when it would be a good idea to have an initial screening and how often to have additional screenings (such as every one to two years).
-The ACS also recommends that women in the 20s and 30s have a regular clinical breast exam (CBE) performed during a medical visit at least once every three years, increasing to once a year starting at age 40.
+There’s limited evidence to inform the best age to start screening, so it may be helpful to speak with a health care provider to decide on a personalized plan.
+They may have access to risk-assessment tools, such as the Breast Cancer Risk Assessment Tool, which can provide an approximate breast cancer risk based on family history.
+In addition, they can also help decide if and when a mammogram and MRI of the breast are needed.
+If a mammogram and MRI are recommended, a provider will help determine when it would be appropriate to have an initial screening and how often to have additional screenings (such as every one to two years).